Coping with changes to shielding and guidance for the clinically extremely vulnerable

 The Government and UKCFMA advice has always been to follow the shielding guidance issued by the Government, until shielding is paused or reviewed where you live in the UK.
 Following shielding guidance is not straightforward for many people – you have to balance your physical and mental health needs and do what is right for you and your household.

 The advice on shielding has always been guidance, designed to keep all of those thought to be clinically extremely vulnerable to the virus as safe as possible.
 You can decide whether your household follows the guidance, and you can decide what exactly shielding means for you.
 This will continue to be the case if shielding is reintroduced locally or nationally at any point.
 Although all adults with CF will now have been offered two doses of the COVID vaccine, the government is currently keeping the ‘shielded persons list’ in case any restrictions increase again in future.

 As an adult, if you want to, you can ask to be removed from the shielding list altogether which would mean you wouldn’t receive government advice to shield again in the future.
-If you are thinking about doing this, it’s really important that you consult with your CF team in detail.
+If you are thinking about doing this, it’s important that you consult with your CF team in detail.
 You should also consider wider factors – for example, the support you may need to ensure your workplace is risk-assessed and made ‘COVID-safe’ for you.
 There may be implications for your rights now or in the future if you are not ‘on the list’ so it’s worth thinking this through when making your decision.

 What if I want to continue to follow shielding guidance when shielding is officially paused?